Poouyah/Airport-Runway-Management-System/README.md

 ### 📜 Overview

 This Python program simulates an airport runway management system.
 The airport has k runways, each numbered from 1 to k.
-Airplanes, each identified by a unique 10-digit ID, can be in one of four possible states at any given time:
+Airplanes, each identified by a unique 10-digit `<ID>`, can be in one of four possible states at any given time:

 At the airport, not occupying a runway.